A$$emble IT -

 movement, based on behaviour patterns.
 This is because you need to use

-MORE pointers, although it does use less memory.
+MORE pointers, although it does use up less memory.
 The trick does work a

 treat.
-You first set the starting X, Y position of a sprite.
-Set the
+You first set the starting X, Y position of a sprite outside the

 pointer/delay and then another pointer read, to read the table